-The C64 conversion offers adequate graphics using nice colors though the level detail is inferior here to the Amstrad CPC (and ZX Spectrum).
-The port tries to resemble as much as possible the original graphics, but fails to do so due to the 8bit hardware.
-But overall, the game runs fluidly and the fast action is pretty much its strongest points.
+GRAPHICS / SOUND The C64 conversion offers good graphics with nice colors but the level detail is lower compared to the Amstrad CPC.
+This conversion tries to resemble as much as possible the original graphics but fails to do so due to the 8bit hardware.
+Overall, the game runs fluidly and the fast action is pretty much its strongest point.
 Note that the sprite animation does not suffer at all during gameplay, in contrast to the CPC and ZX conversions!
 As far as the sound goes, the music is nice but the in-game sound effects are rather poor as we would expect better from Commodore's SID chip.